quynhnn-vn/redux-MatchingMemory/README.md

 Run `yarn start` and open http://localhost:3000 to view it in the browser.

-Open [https://matching-memory-qnn.netlify.app/](https://matching-memory-qnn.netlify.app/) to view it in deployed ver
+Open [https://matching-memory-qnn.netlify.app/](https://matching-memory-qnn.netlify.app/) to view it in deployed verison